 Designing Timeline: Lessons Learned From Our Journey Beyond Gantt Charts - At Asana, we see the Product Design team as core to creating positive outcomes for our customers, and we know that good design thinking includes understanding technical complexities, business and product considerations, and strategic decisions based on user experience.
 We believe design should inform our road map, and we encourage our designers to push boundaries and offer new ideas for enterprise software.
 I’ll walk through how we applied this type of product design strategy and thinking on our Timeline feature.

+We hope you enjoyed this week’s collection.
 Follow us for more exciting content and subscribe to our newsletter to grow your knowledge.